jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% python3 -m pip install --upgrade dist/lukeghg-1.0-py3-none-any.whl

-The `pip`command line allows other ways to achieve the same result but this seems to be straightforward.
+The `pip`command line allows other ways to achieve the same result but this seems to be the most straightforward.

 **Tips**: Note we had to move around a bit inside the lukeghg package.
 `pip` may require upgrade.
 Upgrade also *setuptools* and *wheel*.